-Welcome to the HSA HMO Plan (the Plan) and thank you for choosing us to help meet your health care needs.
+Welcome to the HMO HSA for Individual Members (the Plan).
+Thank you for choosing us to help meet your health care needs.

 The Plan is designed to comply with the requirements of the Internal Revenue Service for a "High Deductible Health Plan."
 Persons covered under a High Deductible Health Plan may be entitled to contribute to a Health Savings Account, often called an "HSA."
 Depending on your personal circumstances, an HSA may be used to pay for Member Cost Sharing associated with Covered Benefits in addition to some health services that are not covered by the Plan.
 An HSA may also provide you with generous tax advantages.
 It is important that you consult a qualified tax advisor for advice on whether you are eligible to contribute to an HSA and how an HSA may be used.